The bottleneck

 Four moves.
 One direction.

-Each step raises the ceiling of what AI can do for us.
+Each step increases what AI can do for us.

 01